-Honors: Graduation with Distinction is awarded to M.B.A. students who have completed all the requirements for graduation with an overall minimum GPA of 3.67.
+Honors: Graduation with Distinction is awarded to M.B.A. students who have completed all the requirements for graduation with an overall minimum grade point average (GPA) of 3.67 and M.S.N. students who have achieved an overall GPA of 3.8.